 In plasma, urokinase has a half-life of approximately 20 minutes.
 Allergic reactions are rare, and the agent can be administered repeatedly without antigenic problems.

-Prourokinase is relatively fibrin-specific, a feature explained by preferential activation of fibrin-bound plasminogen found in a thrombus over the free plasminogen in flowing blood.
-It has been studied in the settings of AMI, AIS, and peripheral arterial occlusion.
+The relative fibrin-specificity of prourokinase is explained by preferential activation of fibrin-bound plasminogen found in a thrombus over the free plasminogen in flowing blood.
+This agent has been studied in the settings of AMI, AIS, and peripheral arterial occlusion.
 Researchers have developed a mutant of prourokinase (M5) that has even greater plasma stability and causes faster plasminogen activation and greater fibrin-specific clot lysis than wild-form prourokinase.

 Streptokinase is produced by beta-hemolytic streptococci.
 By itself, it is not a plasminogen activator, but it binds with free circulating plasminogen (or with plasmin) to form a complex that can convert additional plasminogen to plasmin.
 Streptokinase activity is not enhanced in the presence of fibrin.
-Studies using radioactive streptokinase have documented 2 disappearance rates: a “fast” half-life of approximately 18 minutes and a “slow” half-life of approximately 83 minutes.
+Studies using radioactive streptokinase have documented two disappearance rates: a “fast” half-life (~18 minutes) and a “slow” half-life of (~83 minutes).

 Because streptokinase is produced from streptococcal bacteria, it often causes febrile reactions and other allergic problems.
 It can also cause hypotension that appears to be dose-related.
 Streptokinase usually cannot be administered safely a second time within 6 months, because it is highly antigenic and results in high levels of antistreptococcal antibodies.